kant/api-docs/docs/SAAM.md

 <!-- The SAAM API -->
 # American Art API

 !> WARNING!
-The American Art API has been depreciated.
-The endpoints will no longer be accessible at the end of March 2020.
+The American Art API has been depreciated, and is being replaced by the [Smithsonian Open Access API](http://edan.si.edu/openaccess/apidocs/).
+The American Art API endpoints will no longer be accessible at the end of March 2020.

 The American Art API exposes art & artists from the [Smithsonian American Art Museum's](https://americanart.si.edu) collection.
 The API is follows [{JSON:API}](http://jsonapi.org/) specs.
 > All requests to the American Art API are prefixed with `/saam/v1/`